-OE.Check-Init Check of initialization data by the Smart Card Embedded environment:
+OE.Check-Init Check of initialization data by the Smart Card Embedded Software.

-Software.

-This Security Target defines additional security objectives for the operational attacks can not be performed.
+This Security Target defines additional security objectives for the operational environment:

+OE.RSA-Key-Gen
-OE.RSA-Key-Gen In case that resistance of the fast, but insecure mode of the

-RSA Key Generation against side channel attacks is needed, the operational environment shall ensure that side-channel
+In case that resistance of the fast, but insecure mode of the RSA Key Generation against side channel attacks is needed, the operational environment shall ensure that side-channel attacks cannot be performed.